top of page

 Staff

-KCDT currently provides local employment to four members of staff.
+KCDT currently provides local employment to three members of staff.
 Our staff members are essential for the maintanence of our amazing community facilities, organisation of events, and the day-to-day running of the charity.

 Ailsa